bioinformatics-centre/BayesTyper/README.md

 BayesTyper performs genotyping of all types of variation (including SNPs, indels and complex structural variants) based on an input set of variants and read k-mer counts.
 Internally, BayesTyper uses exact alignment of k-mers to a graph representation of the input variants and reference sequence in combination with a probabilistic model of k-mer counts to do genotyping.

 ## Latest News ##

+* 1 April 2019: New release ([v1.5](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.5)) featuring:
+   * **Noise parameter estimation:** Changed noise parameter estimation so that all variation types (except nested) are now used.
+This allows BayesTyper to run on variant sets containing few or even no SNVs.
+In addition, the minimum requirement on the number of variants needed for noise estimation have been removed and replaced with a warning.
+   * **Noise genotyping mode:** Added new genotyping mode (`--noise-genotyping`) where noise parameters and genotypes are estimated jointly instead of sequentially.
+This allows for uncertainty in the noise estimates to be directly propagated into the genotype posteriors.
+For larger genomes the noise estimates are generally fairly stable, however for smaller genomes with few variants this is often not the case.
+Also, all variants even nested are used for noise estimation in this mode.
+Note, that this mode will in most cases be slower and require more memory than the default.
+   * **Seeding and threading:** Fixed seeding so that identical results (within floating-point error) are attained between different runs independently of the number of threads used.
+Before the same number of threads were needed in order to get identical results using the same seed.
+   * **Genotype quality:** Added genotype quality (GQ) as a sample attribute to the `bayesTyper genotype` output.
+The quality is calculated from the maximum genotype posterior probability (GPP) and is Phred-scaled.
+   * **Filters:** Removed the `--min-homozygote-genotypes` filter from `bayesTyper genotype`.
+Due to several improvements to BayesTyper over the last couple of releases this filter is not as important as it used to be.
+Note, that it is still possible to apply the filter using `bayesTyperTools filter`.
+   * **Haplotype option:** Renamed the option for setting the maximum number of haplotype candidates per sample to `--max-number-of-sample-haplotypes` and increased its default value to 32.
+A higher value has been shown to give better results when genotyping a small number of samples.
+Note, that this increase might result in longer computation time especially for more complex variant clusters.
+   * **Prior option:** Changed the default parameters of the gamma distributed noise rate prior (`--noise-rate-prior`) to better reflect the expected Illumina error rate.
+   * **Insertion alleles:** Added support for insertions in `bayesTyperTools convertAllele`.
+The sequences stored in the variant attributes SEQ or SVINSSEQ are now used as the inserted sequence for \<INS\> alleles.
+In addition, a fasta file containing the inserted sequences can be given with \>"name" matching \<"name"\>.
+Furthermore, support for partial insertions (Manta output) where the center and length is unknown has been added.
+   * **Scripts:** Removed `addMaxGenotypePosterior` since it is no longer relevant now that genotype qualities are calculated during genotyping.
+Added `filterAlleleCallsetOrigin` script that can filter alleles based on their origin (ACO).
+   * **General:** Made smaller improvements to the inference algorithm.
+Converted some common asserts related to input data to more readable error messages.

 * 28 January 2019: Patch ([v1.4.1](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.4.1))
     * Updating to this patch is highly recommended since it fixes a bug introduced in [v1.4](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.4) that resulted in `bayesTyper genotype` occasionally crashing on larger datasets (see [release notes](https://github.com/bioinformatics-centre/BayesTyper/releases/tag/v1.4.1)).